jvalkeal/stdcfail/README.md

 This is a plain boot gradle build to get easy build to demonstrate failure on windows if `-H:+AllowJRTFileSystem` is enabled via `META-INF/native-image/native-image.properties`.

-There is one workflow `native.yml` which builds on linux/macos/windows.
+There are two workflows `native.yml` and `native2.yml` which builds on linux/macos/windows.
+Only difference between those workflows is that latter uses _graalvm_ as `JAVA_HOME`.
 Windows build fails with error:

 ```
 LINK : fatal error LNK1181: cannot open input file 'stdc++.lib'